The Insane History of the Use of Marijuana in America

 Pennsylvania, Virginia, and Maryland used it as a legal tender.
 Cannabis was a significant source of revenue.
 Farmers in many states such as Mississippi, Georgia, South Carolina, and Kentucky took part.
 California, Nebraska, and New York saw hemp profits until after the Civil War.

 The mid to late 19th century saw medical interest in cannabis use began to grow.
 Americans discovered the cannabis plant's medicinal components.
 Generally, cannabis interest shifted from its ability to produce hemp to its therapeutic benefits of CBD and THC derived from cannabis.

 In the 20th century, marijuana became a significant component in medicinal products and was publicly available in pharmacies.
 The “Food and Drug Act of 1906” outlawed the sale of misbranded or impure food and drugs in interstate commerce.
 This Act was an early version of the Food and Drug Administration in regulating cannabis plants.
 As a direct result of the Act, any over the counter medication containing cannabis required labeling.

 Impact of the Mexican Revolution

 Our southern neighbors in Mexico discovered the use of marijuana for recreation far before Americans.
-The 1910 Mexican Revolution resulted in immigration to the United States.
-Both recreational and spiritual use became acceptable — a cultural change for a plant otherwise known for practical purposes.
+The 1910 Mexican Revolution resulted in immigration to the United States with refugees bringing some form of cannabis.
+Mexican immigrants crossed the Mexican - U.S. border to work as laborers in the railroad, agricultural, or mining industries.
+Both recreational and spiritual cannabis use became negatively associated with them.
+This a cultural change for a plant otherwise known for practical purposes.

 The Great Depression